SymfonyCasts/testing/sfcasts/ep1/dino-health.md

 even though we still have our "sick dino" test marked as incomplete, *all* of our tests are *technically* passing.
-This is super cool when using a continuous integration service, like GitHub Actions, where we wouldn't want a skipped or incomplete test to halt our test run.
+This is super cool when using a continuous integration service, like GitHub Actions, where we wouldn't want a skipped or incomplete test to show our tests have failed.

 ## Sick Dino's - Stay Away!